homonto/ESPnow-MQTT-HomeAssistant-Gateway/README.md

 </ul>
 So apparently the winner is <b>ESP32-S2 WROOM</b>
 <br>
-<h3> Sensor is powered with LiPo battery and equipped with TP4056 USB-C charger.</h3>
+<h3> Sensor device is powered with LiPo battery and equipped with TP4056 USB-C charger.</h3>
-It can be connected to solar panel or - from time to time if possible - to USB-C charger.
+It can be connected to solar panel or - from time to time if possible/needed - to USB-C charger.<br>

 Sensor also provides information about charging status:
 <ul>